Threat diverts Seattle-bound flight; Spokane airport temporarily closes

 The airline and airport did not provide further information about the specific nature of the threat.
 Spokane news station KHQ reported that the Spokane Police Department’s bomb squad was at the scene.

-The airline is working on getting the 177 passengers and six crew members to Seattle “as quickly as possible,” the company’s statement said.
-The plane departed Atlanta at 3:18 p.m.
-Eastern time.
+The flight’s 177 passengers and six crew members will be on another flight to Seattle around 9:30 p.m., the company’s statement said.